-Reportage photography, candid, documentary style, or photojournalism: they all mean the same thing.
+Reportage wedding photography, or wedding photojournalism: they both mean the same thing.
 It means that the photo of you getting your wedding makeup done is when you actually did your makeup.
 Not a staged pose afterwards for the camera.
 That photo of you and your mum where you’re laughing; you’re actually laughing not pretending for the camera.
 The smiles are real, the laughter is real, the tears are real.
 That means that when you look back on your wedding photographs you are reminded of all the incredible moments that made up your special day.
 There will even be photographs of things that you didn’t spot at the time!
 This is important because after the cake’s been eaten, the suits have been returned, and the best man has finally gotten over his hangover; the memories are what’s left.

 Is It All Black & White Photography?

-A great deal of reportage wedding photography is in black and white, but it’s not a prerequisite.
+A great deal of wedding reportage photography is in black and white, but it’s not a prerequisite.
 A lot of photographers like black and white photography because the strong contrasts can help to amplify emotion and drama.
 It’s a timeless, classic, and forgiving medium but black and white does not a candid image make.
 The essence of reportage is the subject and how it’s captured, not the medium used.